 Hillside Lumber Listed by thegentlemen Ransomware Group

 On May 8, 2026, family-owned Hillside Lumber in Westbrook, Maine, appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which has served builders, contractors, and homeowners in Southern Maine since 1979, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, or employee whose personal or financial details passed through the company’s systems could now be at risk.
+The company, which has served builders, contractors, and homeowners in Southern Maine since 1979, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, or employee whose personal or financial details passed through the company’s systems could now be at risk.

 Public reporting indicates that thegentlemen listed Hillside Lumber on its data leak site and claimed to have stolen internal company files.
 The breach involved a ransomware attack in which attackers encrypted systems and exfiltrated data before demanding payment.
 Available details describe Hillside Lumber as a 38-employee business supplying lumber, sawmill products, kitchen design services, and building materials to both professionals and DIY customers across Southern Maine.
 No confirmed list of specific data types such as customer names, addresses, or payment records has been publicly detailed, but ransomware incidents of this nature routinely expose exactly that kind of information.